pnlbwh/dMRIharmonization/README.md

     unring.a64 --help

-**NOTE** FSL unringing executable requires Centos7 operating system.
+**NOTE** FSL unringing executable requires CentOS 7 or higher operating system e.g. RHEL 9.

 ## 2. Install pipeline

-Now that you have installed the prerequisite software, you are ready to install the pipeline:
+Now that you have installed the prerequisite software, you are ready to install the conda environment.

-    git clone https://github.com/pnlbwh/dMRIharmonization.git && cd dMRIharmonization
-    conda env create -f environment.yml    # you may comment out any existing package from environment.yml conda activate harmonization           # should introduce '(harmonization)' in front of each line

-Alternatively, if you already have ANTs, you can continue using your python environment by directly installing the prerequisite libraries:

-    pip install -r requirements.txt --upgrade

-**NOTE** If other people will run *dMRIharmonization* in your lab, it may be useful to change permission of the configuration file:

-    chmod +w dMRIharmonization/lib/config.ini
+For that, we ask you to follow the [Singularity](Singularity) file

 ## 3. Download IIT templates